MontanaFlossCo/Flint-Documentation/guides/features_and_actions.md

 ## Defining your first Feature

-Now you can define a real feature and add it to the root feature's subfeatures.
+Now you can define a real feature and add it to the root feature's sub-features.

 A single `Feature` in Flint lets you describe some functionality that your app offers, the actions that can be performed on that feature, and other conventions that alter app behaviour.
 Information about this feature is output in logs and you can use [Focus](focus.md) to limit all logging to only a subset of features.